PDF Summary:How to Read a Book, by Mortimer J. Adler and Charles van Doren

 In academic settings, literature reviews are a common undertaking.
 Literature reviews are similar to comparative reading projects in that the goal is to gain a wide understanding of what other thinkers have to say about a certain subject.
 Researchers conducting literature reviews often complete extra steps that Adler and Van Doren don’t mention in their discussion of comparative reading; however, these steps might be useful for comparative reading projects.
 For example:

-Want to learn the ideas in How to Read a Book better than ever?
+Want to learn the rest of How to Read a Book in 21 minutes?

 Unlock the full book summary of How to Read a Book by signing up for Shortform.